sfigg/commercialization-public/test/hlk/developer/diagnostic-bugcheck-summary.md

 This sample shows how to retrieve and display a diagnostic bugcheck summary for a test that fails during a system crash.

+>[!NOTE]
-**Note**  This feature is available only for Desktop client and server machines.
+>  This feature is available only for Desktop client and server machines.